platformsh/platformsh-docs/docs/src/security/hipaa.md

 ## Responsibility

-Customers who want to run healthcare workloads on Platform.sh must do the following:
+Covered Entities who want to run healthcare workloads on Platform.sh must do the following:
-* sign up for Elite tier
+* The Covered Entity must sign up for Elite tier.
-* sign a Business Associate Agreement with Platform.sh
+* The Covered Entity must sign a Business Associate Agreement with Platform.sh.
-* implement the relevant controls contained in the [Platform.sh HIPAA Shared Responsibility Matrix](https://docs.google.com/spreadsheets/d/1Wsve74Bn8ljfE2vJbN1g8vZA4Jd5_lokmZxgUPcJ98k/edit?usp=sharing) (Excel).
-This document provides guidance on shared responsibilities required to achieve HIPAA compliance
+* The Covered Entity implements the relevant controls contained in the [Platform.sh HIPAA Shared Responsibility Matrix](https://docs.google.com/spreadsheets/d/1Wsve74Bn8ljfE2vJbN1g8vZA4Jd5_lokmZxgUPcJ98k/edit?usp=sharing) (Excel).
+This document provides guidance on shared responsibilities required to achieve HIPAA compliance.
-* take sole responsibility for their application security
+* The Covered Entity is solely responsible for any of its applications' security.
-* run HIPAA workloads on the HIPAA designated region and take responsibility for managing access to all environments that are included in the HIPAA designated region
+* The Covered entity must run HIPAA workloads on the HIPAA designated region and is responsible for managing access to all environments that are included in the HIPAA designated region.
-* use [Fastly WAF](https://docs.fastly.com/products/hipaa-compliant-caching-and-delivery) or a Platform.sh-approved equivalent HIPAA-complaint WAF
+* The Covered Entity uses [Fastly WAF](https://docs.fastly.com/products/hipaa-compliant-caching-and-delivery) or a Platform.sh-approved equivalent HIPAA-complaint WAF.
-* perform, at a minimum on an annual basis, penetration testing and vulnerability scanning against their projects based upon industry standards, and remediate findings in a timely manner
+* The Covered Entity will perform, at a minimum on an annual basis, penetration testing and vulnerability scanning against their projects in accordance with industry standards, and will remediate findings in an expedited manner.
-* [redeploy applications](https://docs.platform.sh/security/updates.html) regularly to be able to pick up patches
+* The Covered Entity will [redeploy applications](https://docs.platform.sh/security/updates.html)regularly to be able to pick up patches.

 While Platform.sh provides a secure and compliant infrastructure for processing of PHI, the customer is responsible for ensuring that the environment and applications that they host on Platform.sh are properly configured and secured according to HIPAA requirements.
 Failure to do so results in a non-compliant customer environment.

-Clients can contact their Platform Account Manager to request a Business Associate Agreement or for more information regarding HIPAA compliance.
+Covered Entities can contact their Platform Account Manager to request a Business Associate Agreement or for more information regarding HIPAA compliance.